HackYourFutureBelgium/working-with-code/README.md

 __Markdown__:

+* Source code vs. rendered output
-* Enough to write pretty README.md's
+* Enough formatting to write pretty README.md's
-* Using a code formatter, live preview, and spell-check to write clean MarkDown files
+* Using a code formatter, live preview, and spell-check to write clean MarkDown code

-__Git & GitHub__:
+__GitHub__:

+* Sending Pull Requests on GitHub
+* Turning on GitHub Pages for live websites
+* Using Project Boards to track projects
+* Using Issues to start a conversation about a specific ... issue

+__GitKraken__:

 * Using GitKraken to add and commit changes locally on your computer
 * Using GitKraken to pull and push changes between your computer and GitHub
-* Sending Pull Requests on GitHub
-* Turning on GitHub Pages for live websites

 __Visual Studio Code__:

 * Installing and enabling plugins
 * Opening folders in the side bars
 * Adding, deleting and modifying files in a project folder

+_

 ---
 ---